Deity: Local, regional, and universal deities

 from places such as Greece (Apollo, for example), Asia (Cybele, Mithras) and Egypt (Isis, Serapis) in the process of building a multi-ethnic polity.
 The Romans spread the worship of several non-Roman deities and syncretised some of their features.
 Roman authorities eventually favoured Yahweh, first associated with a mountain in northwestern Arabia.

-prior to his becoming a tribal deity of the peripatetic Hebrews and thus eventually the supreme god of Christianity.
+prior to his becoming a tribal deity of the peripatetic Hebrews (Note: Yahweh's sphere of influence expanded: in the Book of Jonah, the prophet tries (unsuccessfully) to remove himself from the perceived divine domain in the Levant to a far-off land – "to flee unto Tarshish from the presence of the LORD".)

+and thus eventually the supreme god of Christianity.